It is time to let SantaColor film truly be available globally, by giving it a new home.

 So to bring SantaColor to the remaining rest of the world, it needs to be done in a more industrial manner.
 A side effect of that approach might also be that the costs of manufacturing SantaColor will go down (unless the raw material costs keep rising).
 So this could also mean cheaper film.

-So How we support good people while manufacturing SantaColor has changed, it became clear to us as we found out that the team at Optik Oldschool have been working over half a year custom building a massive spooling machine that can get the SantaColor base – for the first time ever – available in freshly made, metal cassettes a film usually comes in.
-Building this spooling machine is very important work and will give the global film supply chain one more industrial level production line that can spool film for the community.
-With only a handful of these production lines in the world, giving this one a bit more volume through SantaColor seems like an important thing for our team to do.
+Building this spooling machine is vital work; it provides the global film supply chain with one more industrial-level production line that can spool film for the community.
+With only a handful of these production lines in existence, giving this one a bit more volume through SantaColor seems like an important step for our team.

 So what does this mean:

-1. Hand spooled SantaColor will still be available only as long as the already made stock lasts.
+Hand spooled SantaColor will still be available only as long as the already made stock lasts (buy from Kamerastore or Optik Oldschool).

 Thank you from our side and long live SantaColor!